The JYNNEOS vaccine to protect against mpox (monkeypox) is free in NSW for eligible groups of people. You can be vaccinated without a Medicare card.

 NSW Health is working closely with partner agencies such as NSW Sexual Health Infolink and ACON on the vaccine rollout.

-People who are recommended to receive the vaccine can book and manage their appointments online.
+People who are recommended to receive the vaccine can book an appointment by calling one of the clinics listed on this page.

 The main vaccine against mpox available in Australia is called JYNNEOS.